stegano/use-render-transition/README.md

 ```
 Demo: https://stackblitz.com/edit/stackblitz-starters-vc1jnu

-### DataHandlerExecutorInterceptorList
+### InterceptorList
-The `dataHandlerExecutorInterceptorList` can intercept the execution of `dataHandlerExecutor` enabling you to transform it.
+The `interceptorList` can intercept the execution of `dataHandlerExecutor` enabling you to transform it.
 This can be beneficial for tasks such as adding logs to track data processing or injecting dummy data for use in Storybook and testing environments.

 ```tsx
 import { useCallback, useEffect } from 'react';